italia/spid-cie-oidc-django/docs/TOKEN_REQUEST_VALIDATION.md

-# How to export the token authen code request schema for SPID
+# How to export the token authn code request schema for SPID

 ````
 ./manage.py shell